pyarmak/entrada-1x-docs/user/docs/communities/manage.md

 #How to deactivate a community
 * If you are an administrator of a community, you'll see an Admin Center card in the left or right sidebar.
 Click on 'Manage Community'.
-* Click the 'Deactivate' tab.
+* Click the Deactivate tab.
 * Click the checkbox to indicate you understand what deactivation means.
 * Click 'Deactivate Now'.